md-zaman/kubernetes/Notes.md

 # Day 2: Kubernetes Architecture

-10. On a high level k8s is divided in two parts: Control plane and the data plane.
+10. On a high level k8s is divided in two parts: Control plane and the data plane. \
+Under Control plane we have:
+    - API Server,
+    - Controler Manager,
+    - ETCD,
+    - Scheduler and
-Under Control plane we have: API Server, Controler Manager, ETCD, Scheduler and Cloud Controler Manager Under Data Plane we have: Kubelet, Kube proxy and container runtime.
+    - Cloud Controler Manager
+Under Data Plane we have:
+    - Kubelet,
+    - Kube proxy and
+    - Container runtime.

 | **Control Plane**           | **Data Plane**    |
 | --------                    | -------           |